kubernetes/kubernetes/docs/proposals/petset.md

     flexible to scaling, more likely to support members that come and go.
 Scale down may trigger massive rebalances.
 * Active-active
-  * **Need active-active master example - galera? **
+  * Galera - has multiple active masters which must remain in sync
 * ???

 ## Background

-ReplicaSets are designed with a weak guarantee - that there should be N replicas of a particular pod template.
-Each pod instance varies only by name, and the replication controller errs on the side of ensuring that N replicas exist as quickly as possible (by creating new pods as soon as old ones begin graceful deletion, for instance).
+Replication controllers are designed with a weak guarantee - that there should be N replicas of a particular pod template.
+Each pod instance varies only by name, and the replication controller errs on the side of ensuring that N replicas exist as quickly as possible (by creating new pods as soon as old ones begin graceful deletion, for instance, or by being able to pick arbitrary pods to scale down).
 In addition, pods by design have no stable network identity other than their assigned pod IP, which can change over the lifetime of a pod resource.
-ReplicaSets are best leveraged for shared-nothing, zero-coordination software.
+Replication Controllers are best leveraged for stateless, shared-nothing, zero-coordination, embarassingly-parallel, or fungible software.

 While it is possible to emulate the guarantees described above by leveraging multiple replication controllers (for distinct pod templates and pod identities) and multiple services (for stable network identity), the resulting objects are hard to maintain and must be copied manually in order to scale a cluster.

-By constrast, a DaemonSet *can* offer some of the guarantees above, by leveraging Nodes as stable, long lived entities.
+By constrast, a DaemonSet *can* offer some of the guarantees above, by leveraging Nodes as stable, long-lived entities.
 An administrator might choose a set of nodes, label them a particular way, and create a DaemonSet that maps pods to each node.
 The storage of the node itself (which could be network attached storage, or a local SAN) is the persistent storage.
 The network identity of the node is the stable identity.
 However, while there are examples of clustered software that benefit from close association to